Academy Fellows and Honorary Life Members

 Chairman of the Board and CEO (retired), Merck & Co.
 Inc.

-Currently, Chairman, Columbia College of Physicians and Surgeons Development Campaign
+Chairman, Columbia College of Physicians and Surgeons Development Campaign

 Member, National Academy of Sciences, Institute of Medicine

-National Business Hall of Fame
+Member, National Business Hall of Fame

-Former director of the National Institutes of Health and co-recipient of a Nobel Prize for studies of the genetic basis of cancer.
-He is currently the president and chief executive officer of Memorial Sloan-Kettering Cancer Center in New York.
 In addition to authoring over 300 scientific papers and four books, Varmus has been an advisor to the federal government, pharmaceutical and biotechnology firms, and many academic institutions.
 Currently, he serves on the World Health Organization's Commission on Macroeconomics and Health, advisory committees on electronic publishing, and a National Research Council panel on genetically modified organisms.

 Robert R. Alfano